IlyaZinkovich/ilyazinkovich.github.io/_posts/2019/feb/2019-02-08-dynamic-configuration.md

 {% gist 41e3bb5b6a3a5d44e1165c597c73609d %}

-Can we do better than this?

-## Done Right
+After all, the Cars class contains information about the ongoing A/B testing process, the rollout of the new functionality and half-ready Prometheus integration.
+Should any one of us who tries hard to understand "the logic of presenting the personalized set of cars" know and care about all this stuff?
+I hope we shouldn't, and we can help ourselves by applying a simple technique.

+## Decoupling from Dynamic Configuration

 The first step is to define an interface for switchable components.
-In our case, we just need to extract the filtering function.
-If a switchable part contains multiple statements, we can encapsulate it in an object or a function that implements the interface.
+In our case, we need to extract the filtering function and domain-specific counter increment.
+If a switchable part contains multiple statements, we can encapsulate it in an object or a function that implements this interface.

 {% gist 8f95e2f41c0af1afefd9fce6eb530d79 %}